Impact Driven

 Sustainable Design and Prioritizing Skills

-ALLWINA prioritizes sustainable design and focuses on creating one-of-a-kind pieces that can be used for a lifetime, rather than following the unsustainable seasonal collection model.
 By prioritizing the skills of the people involved in the production process, ALLWINA ensures that artisans are valued for their expertise and can continue to pass down their traditions.
-Sustainable design and prioritizing skills are key to promoting a more equitable and sustainable future for the craft industry.
+Sustainable design and prioritizing skills are key not only to environmental responsibility, but to building a system in which impact is integrated into the way we work.

 Cultural Significance of Dyes in Sustainable Products